 When I was a child in the early 1900s, the washing was always dried outside in the garden, provided the weather was reasonably fine.
 The rule of thumb seemed to be that if the pavements were dry and if there were no heavy clouds in the sky, out went the washing.

-The washing was pegged onto clothes lines that were simply lengths of thin rope, slung between trees or hooks in the garden.
+The washing was taken out into the garden in a cane basket.
+Then it was pegged onto clothes lines that were simply lengths of thin rope, slung between trees or hooks in the garden.

 My mother and her next door neighbour would often find themselves in their gardens at the same time on Monday washday, and they would give one another cups of tea over the fence.
 I don't think there was time for much chatting.

 The pegs were what were known as 'gypsy clothes pegs' because gypsies made them and came round knocking at front doors selling them.